kaidokert/catapult/CONTRIBUTING.md

-We follow the [Chromium code of conduct]( https://chromium.googlesource.com/chromium/src/+/master/CODE_OF_CONDUCT.md) in our our repos and organizations, mailing lists, and other communications.
+We follow the [Chromium code of conduct]( https://chromium.googlesource.com/chromium/src/+/master/CODE_OF_CONDUCT.md) in our repos and organizations, mailing lists, and other communications.

 # Issues

-Please use crbug.com issue tracker.
-Relevant components to file bugs to include "Speed", "Test>Telemetry", "Speed>Dashboard", "Speed>Tracing", and "Speed>Bisection".
+Please use the [Chromium bug tracker](https://bugs.chromium.org/p/chromium/issues/).
+Relevant components to file bugs to include
+"Speed", "Test>Telemetry", "Speed>Dashboard", "Speed>Tracing", and "Speed>Bisection".

 Do not use the github issue tracker.